marmotteio/marmotteio/README.md

 4. Access Marmotte at `http://localhost:8000`.

-For more detailed instructions and troubleshooting, see our [Docker Compose Guide](docs/docker-compose-guide.md).

 ### Configuration

-After installation, you may want to configure Marmotte to suit your needs:
+After installation, configure Marmotte to suit your needs:

-1. Environment Settings: Edit the `.env` file to configure your database connection, mail settings, and other environment-specific options.
+1. Environment Settings: Edit the `.env` file to configure database connection, mail settings, and other options.
-2. User Authentication: Set up your preferred authentication method (local, LDAP, SSO, etc.) in the admin panel.
+2. User Authentication: Set up your preferred authentication method in the admin panel.
 3. Customize Branding: Add your company logo and adjust color schemes in the settings.
 4. Set Up Integrations: Configure connections to other tools and services your organization uses.

-For detailed configuration options, refer to our [Configuration Guide](docs/configuration-guide.md).
+5. Define Asset Categories: Create custom asset categories and types that match your organization's structure.
+6. Configure Notifications: Set up email and in-app notification preferences.
+7. Set Up Reporting: Configure default reports and dashboards.

 ## Usage